Wollnashorn/Voronoi/README.md

 // Your Vector class must have the public member floating-point variables x and y, that's the only requirement using Voronoi = Voronoi<Vector2>;

-// Any iterable container can be used as point source std::vector<Vector2> points = { {0, 0}, {2, 3}, {6, 1}, {3, 10} };
+// Any iterable container can be used as point source.
+// The points must be of a type, that can be casted to the provided Vector class std::vector<Vector2> points = { {0, 0}, {2, 3}, {6, 1}, {3, 10} };
 auto output = Voronoi::generate(points.cbegin(), points.cend());